Support Groups - Coronavirus Update

 Our support groups are still here to offer ongoing support to anyone affected by Scleroderma or Raynaud's, and their family and friends.

-We have support groups across the UK that enable people to come together to discuss and share issues around living with these conditions.
+We have support groups across the UK that bring people together to discuss and share issues around living with these conditions.
 Each group is run by a support leader who maintains contact with all members.
 Our group leaders are all volunteers who have some experience of these conditions themselves.